owengage/fastnbt/README.md

 ![alt rendered map](demo.png)

-This repository contains multiple related projects.
+This repository contains multiple related crates.

-* [fastnbt](fastnbt/README.md): Fast serde serializer/deserializer for *Minecraft: Java
-  Edition*'s NBT data format.
+* [fastnbt](fastnbt/README.md) contains a serde serializer and deserializer for *Minecraft: Java Edition*'s NBT data format.
-* fastanvil: For rendering Minecraft worlds to maps.
+* fastanvil allows rendering maps of worlds, including a `JavaChunk` that can load chunk data, a palette for colouring most blocks in the game, and `RegionRead`/`RegionWrite` traits for using the Region file format.
-* fastnbt-tools: Various tools for NBT/Anvil, notably a map renderer.
+* fastnbt-tools: Various tools for NBT/Anvil, notably a map rendering executable, `anvil`.

 The `anvil` binary from `fastnbt-tools` can render your world leveraging all of your CPU.
 See [fastnbt's README](fastnbt/README.md) for performance comparison.